-After you’ve taken a break from running face-to-face sessions you make an extra special effort in planning your first session back.
+After you’ve taken a break from running face-to-face sessions you need to make an extra special effort in planning a simple bootcamp workout your first session back.

 My best advice is to make sure you plan something really simple.
-You want your first session back to be amazing but now is not the time to pull out your most complicated drills.
+You still want your first session back to be an amazing welcome experience but now is not the time to pull out your most complicated drills.

 In fact, the simplest workouts to explain will usually result in your clients working the hardest because they can just focus on getting it done rather than trying to remember what to do.

 Here are 5 simple and smooth-running sessions that myself and other trainers have used to welcome their campers back at their first session:

 This workout is the workout I used at our first session back last year.

 Your existing clients will be feeling de-conditioned and you will probably have a few New Years Resolutioners joining your ranks so a simple strength workout like this covering common bootcamp exercises like push ups, squats and lunges is a perfect way to start back.

 Set up around 10 cones in a circle.

 Start with clients running around the cone circle.
 Then have clients stop and do 3 jumping jacks at each cone before moving around the circle to the next one.
 Then after a minute change to 3 frog squats and then after another minute change to plank jacks.